-Mr. Jaroudi has been a member of the Future Pipe Group since 1995, amassing 18 years experience and involvement in the pipe system business and specification development, as well as its contribution to the industry, since then.
+Mr. Jaroudi has been a member of the Future Pipe Group since 1995 with 22 years’ of experience and involvement in the pipe system business and specification development and its contribution to the industry.

-Mr. Jaroudi joined Future Pipe Group in Abu Dhabi as a Technical Engineer in 1995, after graduating as a Mechanical Engineer from the American University of Beirut.
-He was a key person and contributor in the certification and promotion of the company’s product and selling to the different end-users including the water and desalination industry.
+After his graduation as a Mechanical Engineer from the American University of Beirut, he joined Future Pipe Group in Abu Dhabi.
+He was a key element and contributor in the certification and promotion of the company’s product and selling to the different end-users including the water and desalination industry.

-In 1999, Mr. Jaroudi was re-assigned as the Regional Manager in the head office, Dubai, to handle the GCC market.
-In 2004, he moved to Qatar and acted as a focal member in developing the specifications for different end-users and specifying the largest GRP pipe system project for cooling water lines consisting over 180kms of large diameter piping up to 4000mm, which served the major water and oil & gas consumers in Qatar.
+In 1999, he was re-assigned as the Regional Manager in the head office Dubai.
+In 2004, he moved to Qatar and acted as a focal member in strategically developing the market specifications for the different end-users.

-Mr. Jaroudi’s oversight is both technical and executive, with a leading role in the different activities related to sales, marketing, project management and customer support.
-Additionally, he has had the unique experience of dealing with different end-users around the GCC, international EPIC contractors / consultants and FEED engineers.
+Mr. Jaroudi is both technical and executive; with a leading role in the different activities related to sales, marketing, commercial, projects and customers’ management and he has had the unique experience in dealing with different end-users around the GCC, international EPIC contractors /consultants and FEED engineers.

-His role in providing value engineering analysis related to the efficiency, cost and energy saving in water pipe lines through the use of fiberglass piping was vital, as it proved to end-users and plant designers that they can achieve lower life cycle costs.
+His role in providing value engineering analysis related to the efficiency, cost and energy savings in water pipe lines through the use of Fiberglass piping was vital, as it proved to end-users and plant designers that they can achieve lower life cycle costs.

-His educational background includes a B.S. degree in Mechanical Engineering from the American University of Beirut.
-He is an active member in the Syndicate of Engineers, Lebanon; Chamber of Commerce and Industry, Qatar; American Society of Mechanical Engineers; and Levant Desalination Association (an IDA affiliate) and the previous affiliate representative.
+His educational background includes a B.S. degree in Mechanical Engineering from the American University of Beirut, and he is an active member in:

-He has presented and attended several international conferences, exhibitions and seminars and co-authored numerous case histories of unique projects and articles.
+He has presented at and attended several international conferences, exhibitions and seminars, and co-authored numerous case histories of unique projects and articles.